-The forest park has a large car park with toilets, gardens, lawn areas, waymarked trails and forest plots exhibiting a wide range of tree species planted in formal groups.
+The forest park has a large car park with toilets, gardens, play park, lawn areas, waymarked trails and forest plots exhibiting a wide range of tree species planted in formal groups.

 The old manor ruins are used as a location for wedding photography.

 The forest park is open every day from 10.00 am until sunset.
 Entry charges apply.

 There is a youth camp site available to organised youth groups.
 Pre-booking is essential if you wish to use these facilities.
 Contact the recreation manager at Inishkeen House.

 Occasionally there may be restricted access to parts of the forest to facilitate forest operations.
 Please adhere to safety advice on forest signs.